 One question that often arises among those new to Gatsby is: “I don’t know how to work with GraphQL, will I be able to use Gatsby?”
 To some extent, this is a valid concern.
 However, if you aren’t familiar with either React or GraphQL, Gatsby may very well be the perfect point of entry for you.

-Finally, can you work Gatsby while omitting the inclusion of either React or GraphQL?
+Finally, can you work on Gatsby while omitting the inclusion of either React or GraphQL?
 The answer to this question is a resounding NO.

 Angular